 I grew up on the South Coast.
 Learning to surf with family and friends at Middleton are some of my earliest and best memories.
 It is the same beach where I now enjoy teaching others to surf and enjoy the ocean in a safe and successful manner.
 In fact, it is the same beach where my parents met when they were learning to surf in their early teens.

 I also met my wife, Meg, in the summer of 2004/05 through my surf school.
-We now run the surf school together along with raising two active boys who also enjoy beach adventures – that’s Noah (below), age 6, competing in his fist Wahu Groms Contest at the start of 2016.
+We now run the surf school together along with raising two active boys who also enjoy beach adventures – that’s Noah, age 6, competing in his first Wahu Groms Contest at the start of 2016 and Hugh, age 2, hitching a ride on my back in 2014.

 I grew up in California.
 You might imagine that I grew up on the beach but in reality I spent much more time enjoying the mountains.
 I didn’t learn to surf until I met Dan at the end of 2004.
 I had just spent a year working and traveling in New Zealand when I made my way back to South Australia where I had been an exchange student 10 years before.
 I was keen to learn something new on my travels and surfing seemed appropriate.
 I was 25 years old the first time I stood up on a surfboard and I will NEVER forget it!
 My life was changed forever.

 Less than a year later, I moved to Australia and became a qualified Level 1 Surf Instructor through Surfing Australia.
 (And three years later, Dan and I got married!)
 I was slightly overwhelmed at the course sitting among surfers who had been surfing most of their lives.
-I still had a lot to learn about surfing but I did know quite a bit about the teaching (and learning!) process – I studied a Bachelor of Science in Kinesiology with an Emphasis in Teaching PE.
-My surfing knowledge has increased hugely since I first started.
+I still had a lot to learn about surfing but I did know quite a bit about the teaching (and learning!) process – I studied to be a PE teacher before moving to Australia.
 Like Dan, I love the rush of seeing someone stand up for the first time.
 The sense of accomplishment is amazing and it takes me back to that first wave that I caught.